Father Joseph Wichmanowski

 Summary of Sexual Abuse Allegations against Father Joseph Wichmanowski:

-The victim related that at one point Wichmanowski invited her to New York, where he told her he would/wanted to impregnate her.
+The victim said on one occasion, Wichmanowski invited her to New York, where he told her he would/wanted to impregnate her.

 In an article dated September 17, 2007, it was reported that this victim, along with 31

-other victims of abuse was part of a settlement with the church for payments totaling $1.2
+other victims of abuse was part of a Diocesan settlement totaling $1.2 million.

 Wichmanowski died in 1977 and is buried in Saint Adalbert’s Cemetery in Carrick, Allegheny County, Pennsylvania.